edmariemarr/ICOM-4015-Games-Frogger/README.md

 2. Random # of lily pads appear in x axis
 3. Fixed upper boundary
 4. Created left and right boundaries

+Incomplete due to problems with implementing game over screen.